mhmd1619/sleeck/README.md

 npm install FL-css
 ```

-then import flcss.css / flcss.min.css to the main file of your project.
+then import sleeck.css / sleeck.min.css to the main file of your project.

 - Via source:

-Just download the flcss.css / flcss.min.css from dist folder.
+Just download the sleeck.css / sleeck.min.css from dist folder.

-then import flcss.css / flcss.min.css to the main file of your project.
+then import sleeck.css / sleeck.min.css to the main file of your project.

 ## Usage